AggelosMargkas/react-shopping-list/README.md

-# Getting Started with Create React App
+# Shopping List React App

 This project is a shopping list application with React.
 It explores all CRUD functionalities and updates items on the shopping list dynamically.